Elodea canadensis: Description

 It is dioecious, with male and female flowers on different plants.
 The flowers have three small white petals; male flowers have 4.5–5 mm petals and nine stamens, female flowers have 2–3 mm petals and three fused carpels.
 The fruit is an ovoid capsule, about 6 mm long containing several seeds that ripen underwater.
 The seeds are 4–5 mm long, spindle-shaped and smooth.
 It flowers from May to October.

 It grows rapidly in favorable conditions and can choke shallow ponds, canals, and the margins of some slow-flowing rivers.
 It requires summer water temperatures of 10–25 °C and moderate-to-bright light levels.

 It is closely related to Elodea nuttallii, which generally has narrower leaves under 2 mm broad.
 It is usually fairly easy to distinguish from its relatives, like the Brazilian Egeria densa and Hydrilla verticillata.
 These all have leaves in whorls around the stem; however, Elodea usually has three leaves per whorl, whereas Egeria and Hydrilla usually have four or more.
 Egeria densa is also a larger, bushier plant, with longer leaves.

 Cultivation and uses

 It is frequently used as an aquarium plant.
 Propagation is by cuttings.

+As an invasive species

 It is an invasive species in Europe, Asia, Africa, and Oceania.
-It was introduced into County Down, Ireland in about 1836, and appeared in Great Britain in 1841, spreading through both countries in ponds, ditches and streams, which were often choked with its rank growth.
+Europe has been particularly affected, with the first records dating back as far as 1836 in County Down, Ireland, and in Great Britain in 1841; it is now abundant in both Ireland and Great Britain.
+The species' presence has been confirmed in all continental European countries, spreading through ponds, ditches and streams, which were often choked with its rank growth.

-Other common names for this plant include Anacharis (an older name for the genus Elodea), water thyme, common elodea, and ditch moss.